 Wholeness; totality; completion; solid

 The are four cardinal points; four seasons; four winds; four directions (as in North, South, East, West); four elements (Fire, Water, Air, Earth) in the western culture.
+In eastern cultures there are 5 elements.

 There are four sides to a square; four arms to a cross.
 There are four rivers to Paradise, that formed a cross (the Garden of Eden was said to be within the four rivers).
 Within Paradise were four infernal regions, seas, and sacred mountains.
 There are four watches of the night and day, quarters of the moon.
 There are four quarters to the earth.
 There are four tetramorphs.
 The Divine Quaternity is in direct contrast to the Trinity.
 Four is a symbolic number used throughout in the Old Testament.
 The quaternary can be depicted as the quatrefoil as well as the square and the cross.